edi-rose/NeuralNaughtsAndCrosses/README.md

 will mean creating a database which will hold the network and then have it be trained through a stream.
 This is a real challenge.

+Steps:

+1. Create a database which saves the state of the board after each turn.

 How to use?